astropy/astropy/docs/development/releasing.rst

 #.
 Update the ``CHANGES.rst`` file with a new section at the very top for the
    next major version.
-You will likely want to use the ``add_to_changelog.py`` script in the `astropy-tools`_ repository for this.
-The add and commit those changes::
+You will likely want to use the ``add_to_changelog.py`` script in the `astropy-tools repository`_ for this.
+Then add and commit those changes::

       <use your favorite editor on CHANGES.rst>